-Use for Batch Production
+Use for Batch

 Here you can enter whether the layer should be used for batch production or not.
-See also the description of the panel for batch production in section ??.
+For details, see the description of the panel for batch production in the Cenon manual.

-3.4.3 Tool Management
+3.6.3 Tool Management

 The Magazine-Panel is for the management of the tools.
 Tools can be distributed on magazines to arrange them for the different operation purposes.